liam-0398/rockskunk/README.md

 ## rockskunk
 # A terse, typeless (ish), no-bullshit language

 Very WIP.
-WAY down the line I want to do a ppc32 version as well so i can get weird with my Power Macs.
+WAY WAY down the line I want to do a ppc32 version as well so i can get weird with my Power Macs.
 I have no formal education I am making this up as I go along.

 # Core tenants

 1. One formal type: Float64.
 Everything else is just raw memory (8-byte qword)
 2. Compiles directly to x86_64 NASM
-3. Contains vector intrinsics that use SIMD registers based on what CPUFLAGS are availble.
-Can be set with command line argument to target older/newer CPUs.
-Detection is done in-compiler in Pascal with branching for every variation.
-4. Memory is flat, arrays are offsets.
+3. Memory is flat, arrays are offsets.
-5. Pascal FFI for interfacing with system libraries
+4. Pascal FFI for interfacing with system libraries
-6. variable "r" inside function is always return, doesnt need declared
+5. variable "r" inside function is always returned, doesnt need declared
-7. Compiler auto-executes NASM so its a one shot compile
+6. Compiler auto-executes NASM so its a one shot compile
-8. floats are just defined with number ending in f for easy type check. a := 52.222f
+7. floats are just defined with number ending in f for easy type check. a := 52.222f
-9. local variables auto declared on assignment
+8. local variables auto declared on assignment
-10. The compiler isn't the the all seeing overlord.
+9. The compiler isn't the the all seeing overlord.
 It will halt on obvious syntax violations but does not assume it knows more than the programmer and will warn rather than halt on stupid decisions.
 There is nothing stopping you from using inline asm to destroy the stack.
 If you really mess up, the nasm pass will call you out.
 If you know more than the compiler and want some weird stuff, as long as NASM approves you are free to do whatever you want.

 # Conventions